bnoden/season/readme.md

 >"It doesn't get any better than this...?"

->" Do you know the default value, or the initial state of, well, anything?"
+>" Do you know the default value, or the initial state of, well, *anything*?"

 >"Then I entered rehab for 3 months.
 It was during that time that I finally became in touch with my *real* self...
 I'm just gonna say it—I'm a god!
 More precisely, as I came to understand it, I was the immortal god of... just, unbelievable, ridiculous, absolutely unnecessary, pointless, unreasonable stupidity, with a sub-specialty in prideful ignorance."